 - Although desktop computers are generally designed so that some components can be replaced, it's often less hassle to call in your IT supplier.

-- Laptops can be harder to work on.
+- Laptops are best left to professionals and are often sealed by the manufacturer.
 They use custom components that are hard to access and soldered together to save space.

 - Other devices - such as smartphones and tablets - are nearly impossible to repair.
 It's usually easier to get a replacement (under warranty, if you have one).